aloneguid/netbox/README.md

 ![](icon.png)

-> If you are looking for v2, please refert to [v2 branch](https://github.com/aloneguid/netbox/tree/v2).
+> If you are looking for v2, please refer to [v2 branch](https://github.com/aloneguid/netbox/tree/v2).

 It's a utility library.
 Creating utility libraries is hard, as no one will actually use them, because: